 The pipeline is 2.2 kilometres in length, of 1700mm diameter, of mild steel construction and cement lined internally.
 The externals of the pipeline are coated with a fusion bonded Polyethylene coating system in order to provide it with primary corrosion protection.
-The pipeline is a fully welded structure over its entire length.
-Field welded joints are wrapped in a proprietary commercially available two tape Butyl system.
+The pipeline is a fully welded structure over it's entire length and field welded joints are wrapped in a proprietary commercially available two tape Butyl system.
 Construction joints and swabbing pits etc. are bridged out with bond cable installations in the pits.
 Further details are provided on the construction drawings and as per Brisbane City Council standard construction details.